-We are very grateful to Marina for coming to speak on this important topic.
+We are very grateful to John for coming to speak on this important topic.

 Cost: £10 per person (concessions £5)

 In 2014 The National Crime Agency estimated that as many as 13,000 people in Britain are victims of slavery alone.

 The figure for 2013 marks the first time the government has made an official estimate of the scale of modern slavery in the UK, and includes women forced into prostitution, domestic staff, and workers in fields, factories and fishing.